uberspark/uberxmhf/README.md

       Development Kit.
 This is a set of tools and APIs for developing PALs and applications that use them.

-    * [tee-cred](hypapps/trustvisor/tee-cred): The TEE Credential Manager (tee-cred) is an audited key-value store that is useful as a credential (e.g., password) manager.
-It is implemented in a PAL leveraging tee-sdk, and as a stand-alone audit server.

 * [Lockdown](hypapps/lockdown): A hypapp that provides the user with a red/green
   system: an isolated and constrained environment for performing online transactions, as well as a high-performance, general-purpose